zooniverse/front-end-monorepo/packages/lib-classifier/src/plugins/tasks/readme.md

 Tasks may implement the following actions to hook into the workflow classification lifecycle
 - _reset()_ Reset the task for a new subject and annotation.
 - _start()_ Runs each time we enter the task while navigating a workflow.
-- _complete()_ Runs when exiting a task by pressing Next or Done.
-Creates the task's classification annotation by default.
+- _complete(annotation)_ Runs when exiting a task by pressing Next or Done.

 ## Annotation models